 Dirt is dangerous for engine parts.
 It can be entered into the engine during suction stroke along with fuel and lube oil.
 Hence to get rid of this unwanted dirt, filters are used.

-The diesel engine life is mostly depended on the quality of fuel and lubrication of internal parts.
+The diesel engine life is mostly dependent on the quality of fuel and lubrication of internal parts.
 Unfiltered fuel may contain several kinds of contamination.
 These substances must be removed before the fuel enters the system.

 The dirt and foreign material cause rapid wear and failure of the fuel pump, and injector.
 Also many other Internal Combustion Engine Parts.

 Fuel filter replacement is essential in car repair, auto repair, and other automobile engineering equipment.
-Fuel filter cost is much lower comparing to total engine cost.
+Fuel filter cost is much lower compared to total engine cost.
 Hence you should have to take due care.